In this article, I will discuss the Best MetaTrader indicators I use in my daily trading activities.

 Relative strength index – RSI

-The relative strength index is personally one I consider as one of the best MetaTrader indicators.
+The relative strength index is personally one I consider one of the best MetaTrader indicators.

-Unlike the moving average convergence divergence, the relative strength index gives a signal before a new trend or reversal takes place.
+Unlike the moving average convergence divergence, the relative strength index gives a signal before a new trend or reversal occurs.

 Using this information could help determine potential entry and exit trade signals.